UnrealContainers/unrealcontainers.github.io/collections/_posts/2021-06-03-offscreen-rendering-in-windows-containers.md

 GPU accelerated Linux containers have been available for many years thanks to technologies such as the [NVIDIA Container Toolkit](../../docs/concepts/nvidia-docker), and the Unreal Containers community hub features a great deal of information about performing rendering with Unreal Engine projects in Linux containers.
 Support for [GPU acceleration in Windows containers](../../docs/concepts/gpu-acceleration#gpu-support-for-windows-containers) is far newer and the use of the Unreal Engine for rendering inside Windows containers has received relatively little attention by the authors of the community hub documentation.
 This blog post aims to address this gap by providing an overview of how to perform offscreen rendering with Unreal projects inside both GPU accelerated Windows containers and inside regular Windows containers through the use of software rendering.

 ***Special thanks to the team at Epic Games for their feedback on this blog post and for providing the authors with details of the Unreal Engine's support for the Windows Advanced Rasterization Platform (WARP).***

+{% include alerts/info.html title="Correction: DirectX Raytracing (DXR) support" content="The original wording of this blog post indicated that the Unreal Engine's DirectX 12 raytracing support did not function correctly inside GPU accelerated Windows containers and caused the Engine to crash due to an assertion failure when it was enabled.
+The authors have subsequently discovered that this was caused by the absence of the required library files `dxcompiler.dll` and `dxil.dll` from the [DirectX Shader Compiler project](https://github.com/microsoft/DirectXShaderCompiler), and that raytracing functions as expected once these files are present in the container.
+The example Dockerfile code and surrounding text have been revised to reflect this information." %}

 ## Contents